 In June 2012, Stryker Orthopaedics conducted a voluntary hip implant recall of the Stryker Modular Primary Hip System due to the risks associated with the fretting and corrosion at the modular neck junction.

 What Can I Do if I Have a Defective Hip Implant?

 If you have suffered from metal poisoning or other injuries from a defective hip implant, talk to your surgeon now.
 Even if you were told that you did not receive a Stryker Rejuvenate or AGB II hip implant, it is possible that you received one of the device’s components.
 To find out exactly which components you received, ask to see the product identification stickers that are attached to your chart.
 Many patients have been surprised to learn they did receive the Rejuvenate neck and stem components.

-Searcy Denney Scarola Barnhart & Shipley PA has been representing clients across the U.S., filing lawsuits on behalf of those who have been seriously injured by the Stryker Rejuvenate and AGB II hip implants.
+The Florida law firm of Searcy Denney Scarola Barnhart & Shipley PA has been representing Stryker hip recall clients across the U.S., filing lawsuits on behalf of those who have been seriously injured by the Stryker Rejuvenate and AGB II hip implants.
 Our firm initiated investigations into the hip implant injuries before Stryker issued a voluntary recall of its products.
 Our attorneys had handled many metal-on-metal implant cases, and began seeing distinct similarities in injuries of patients who had received Stryker hip implants.
 Through extensive research, we discovered that patients were experiencing metal poisoning and other problems from the Stryker hip replacements, even though they were not of the metal-on-metal design.

 To learn more about filing a Stryker hip replacement lawsuit, contact a Florida Stryker hip recall attorney at Searcy Denney Scarola Barnhart & Shipley PA today for a consultation.
 You will pay nothing unless we win your case.Top of Form